ruokas/Stroke-team-app/README.md

 * Firewalls or corporate networks may block WebSocket connections; try a different network if you cannot connect.
 * When served over HTTPS the app uses `wss://`; if the server only provides `ws://`, run it behind an HTTPS proxy or access the app over HTTP.
 * Check the browser console for additional error details.

+## Client synchronization

+The browser stores patient records in `localStorage` so the app works offline.
+When connectivity is available the client:

+1. Sends any unsynced patients to `POST /api/patients`.
+2. Fetches the latest records from `GET /api/patients`.

+This happens automatically when the page goes online and can also be triggered manually via the **Sync** button.
+Keep the backend server running so changes are persisted to the database.

 ## Offline support